The Wallflowers: 1999–2001: (Breach)

-A month before the official release of (Breach), the album was leaked in its entirety to file-sharing giant Napster, where a reported 25 million users had the ability to listen to and download The Wallflowers' third album.
-With regard to the impact of leaks for big recording artists, former Capitol Records senior vice president and general manager Lou Mann stated: "For The Wallflowers or any major superstar band, the problems are major.
+A month before the official release of (Breach), the album was leaked in its entirety to file-sharing giant Napster, where reportedly 25 million users had the opportunity to download and listen to The Wallflowers' third album.
+With regard to the impact of leaks for big recording artists, former Capitol Records senior vice president and general manager Lou Mann said: "For The Wallflowers or any major superstar band, the problems are major.
 In fact they're Herculean, because people already want it and you don't want to dilute your audience."
 Jakob Dylan also explained his feelings about (Breach) being leaked: "[Album sales are] one of the ways that we have of making a living really.
 It's not about record companies, it's not about people's right to trade, you know, it's also how we put food on the table."

 Despite the disappointing release, The Wallflowers set out on another tour beginning in early October 2000.
 After one show in Atlanta on October 2, The Wallflowers traveled to New York to open for the Who for four nights at Madison Square Garden.
-Later that month, Jakob Dylan was featured on the cover of Rolling Stone for a second time.
+Later in October 2000, Jakob Dylan was featured on the cover of Rolling Stone for a second time.
 The Wallflowers continued to tour throughout the U.S. through mid-December before heading to Japan in February 2001 for their first tour there.

 The Wallflowers covered the Bee Gees' 1968 hit song "I Started a Joke" for the 2001 film, Zoolander.
 The band continued to tour the U.S. for the remainder of 2001 until it was announced in early October that guitarist Michael Ward had left The Wallflowers due to creative differences.